 You’ve read that correctly – you can actually visit two castles in one day thanks to this tour which will last approximately 12 hours.
 The route goes through the Carpathians Mountains, which means you’ll get to admire a picturesque scenery until you arrive at the destination.

 The first stop will be in Sinaia, a famous Romanian mountain resort, where we’re going to visit the Peles Royal Castle.
 We’ll do the general exhibition tour which will take approximately one hour.
 The stunning castle was the summer residence of the Romanian Royal family.
 Now, it’s one of the most visited museums in Romania.

 Then, the tour will continue with a one-hour drive to the second attraction: Bran Castle, also known as Dracula’s Castle.
 This castle dates back to the 14th century and it served for a long time as a military fortress.

 Before heading back to Bucharest, the tour will also take you to Brasov, a medieval city situated right in the heart of Romania.
-Here, you’ll discover the Old Town, the Black Church and the second narrowest street in Europe, which is appropriately named the Rope Street.
+Here, you’ll discover the Old Town, the Black Church, and the second narrowest street in Europe, which is appropriately named Rope Street.

 Tours of Romania

 Now, we’ll get into a couple of tours with a duration of 9 and 12 days, which are not to be missed if you want to thoroughly explore the most impressive areas of Romania.

 1. Treasures of Romania Tour – 9 Days